eeyrw/LcdTcp/README.md

 ## Firmware [![Build Status](https://travis-ci.org/eeyrw/LcdTcp.svg?branch=master)](https://travis-ci.org/eeyrw/LcdTcp) [![GitHub last commit](https://img.shields.io/github/last-commit/google/skia.svg)]() [![GitHub version](https://badge.fury.io/gh/eeyrw%2FLcdTcp.svg)](https://badge.fury.io/gh/eeyrw%2FLcdTcp)
 The firmware is based on ESP8266 Arduino core and several libraries.
 Currently the firmware is built by travis ci and release the binary in the GitHub release page.

+**Config firmware**
+IMPORTANT!!!
+You should config the address of you I2C LCD module at first at the file `I2C_LCD_ADDR_CFG.h`.
+Otherwise you may encounter the mysterious bug.

 **Build firmware**

 1. Install Arduino IDE.